Swedish police investigating possible 'terror motives' in knife attack | Law-Order

 "We heard a scream from the street.
 Then we saw a man enter the store, shouting that he had been stabbed," Asa Karlqvist, owner of a florist shop, told local newspaper Vetlanda-Posten.
 "Blood was pouring from his shoulder, so we got towels and applied pressure on the wound," she said.

-The situation was under control and there were no indications that anyone else was involved in the attack in the town of Vetlanda, 340 km (210 miles) south of the capital Stockholm.
+The situation was under control and there were no indications that anyone else was involved in the attack in the town of Vetlanda, 340 km (210 miles) south of the capital Stockholm, police told journalists.
 Prime Minister Stefan Lofven condemned the incident.
 "We confront such heinous acts with the combined force of our society," he said in a statement, adding he was in constant contact with both the police and the security service.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)